afick/Robotics-Final/README.md

 * uber_eats_TSP.py - the TSP module
 * newmaze.png - the testing environment
 * newmaze.world - the world file
+* Report.pdf - Write-up of our work on this project

 Other files were used mainly for testing purposes and are auxillary.
 Only the files that were listed here are important.